matthewscharles/instrument-maker/README.md

 ### About [me](https://twitter.com/matthewscharles)

 I don't identify as a coder, much in the same way that I sometimes don't feel entitled to identify as a musician (I don't know wtf it is I do tbh) but I care enough about this kind of stuff to want to make it.
-Plus I have [pretty intense ADHD](http://ardisson.net/a/?p=363) and find it difficult to let things go.
-My way into coding was through Max, and later Pd.
-I jumped into teaching with these resources quite early on, and failed hard quite a lot before learning the importance of dialog and a solid framework.
+Plus I have [pretty intense ADHD](http://ardisson.net/a/?p=363)/executive function issues, and find it difficult to let things go.
+I wasn't able to complete a secondary school education, and I had to abandon maths and physics, I think mostly due to a lack of concrete context.
+I had to bash my head against the wall a lot to break into writing code, and still feel like I am missing some fundamental knowledge.
+My way into coding was through Max, and later Pd, not because of a desire to engage with technology for its own sake (ok, perhaps if a love of weird noises counts), but because I was dissatisfied with the mainstream tools available, and consistently met people who felt the same way.
+I jumped into teaching with these resources quite early on; I failed hard quite a lot before learning the importance of dialog and a solid framework to work through.
+Through all of this, technology became an invaluable tool to communicate.

 I know that most of what I make could be used by other people, but it's been lacking some sort of unifying practice and documentation.
 I have certainyl engaged in [openwashing](http://openwashing.org/) in the past, and probably still do so, consciously or otherwise.
 Not that I believe everyone should be forced to do this...as terrifying and perhaps unneccessary as the idea of making a process like this open, before it's properly organised, might be, I'm tired of hiding projects away, of worrying about competition.
 I'm equally tired of saying "it'll be open source down the line/when it's tidier/when I know that I can support it".
 That latter part could be problematic.
 But that's what reaching out to a community is about, right?